GooBox/goobox-sync-storj/README.md

 The app uses the auth file in the `<user.home>/.storj` folder created by the libstorj CLI for the authentication with the Storj bridge.

-Currently the app supports one-way sync from the Storj cloud to the local file system.
+Currently the app supports basic two-way sync between the Storj cloud to the local file system.
 The app will sync the content of the bucket with name `Goobox` to the local folder with name `Goobox`, which is a subfolder of the user home folder.
 If either the bucket or the local folder do not exist, the app will automatically create empty ones.

-The app will poll the Storj cloud once per minute for any changes in the content.
+The app will poll the Storj cloud and the local `Goobox` sync folder once per minute for any changes in the content.
+Basic scenarios should work: initial sync, downloading and uploading modified files.
+More care is required for more complex scenarios: conflicts, download/upload failures, etc.

-Sync from the local folder back to the Storj cloud is not supported yet.
+The app uses an embedded Nitrine database for storing the current sync state of the files.
+The `list-db.bat` script can be used to dump the content of the database.
+This might be useful for debugging.